 Promoting & Protecting the PA Profession

-NYSSPA’s Governmental Affairs Committee actively promotes the PA profession by introducing legislation and regulatory changes that improve the way PAs practice.
+NYSSPA’s Government Affairs Committee actively promotes the PA profession by introducing legislation and regulatory changes that improve the way PAs practice.

 NYSSPA also plays defense by watching for and addressing legislation that may adversely affect PAs.
 Our lobbyist helps guide us in the legislative area.
 Working together, NYSSPA has had many successes: